-Monte Carlo simulations were performed for the national average pork production in regards to land occupation.
-The national average was determined by combining the three regions in proportion to the number of head produced in each for the year 2012 according to USDA NASS census data.
-Results are shown in Figure 3.9.
+Monte Carlo simulations were performed for the region-weighted national pork production average in regards to land occupation.
+Results are shown in Figure 20.
 The simulations consisted of 1000 runs for each feed scenario reported using a confidence level of 95%.
 Uncertainty parameters inherent to unit processes within the background databases were adopted without modification, except in the case of field peas.
 The unit process for field peas was adopted from the Agri-footprint database, which included a high degree of uncertainty.
-Yield rates for field peas in the US range from 800 - 2830 lbs/acre, and this high degree of variability was accounted for within the unit process.
-However, such a wide range of uncertainty resulted in land occupation values ranging from -59 to +128 ma/kg LW and was therefore set to a static value of 1603 pounds of field peas per acre.
+Yield rates for field peas in the U.S. range from 800 - 2830 lbs/acre, and this high degree of variability was accounted for within the unit process.
+However, such a wide range of uncertainty resulted in land occupation values ranging from -59 to +128 m2a/kg LW and was therefore set to a static value of 1603 pounds of field peas per acre.

-Results from the uncertainty analysis indicate that the associated land occupation values for each least-cost/footprint ration scenario vary in their ranges of uncertainty.
-The LLO scenario is associated with the least land occupation, while the LWU scenario maintains the largest associated land occupation, partially attributable to the reliance on non-commodity crops, which are often grown in rotation and on average, tend to be lower yielding crops.
+Results from the uncertainty analysis indicate that the associated land occupation values for each least-impact diet scenario vary in their ranges of uncertainty.
+The LLO scenario is associated with the least land occupation, while the LWF scenario maintains the largest associated land occupation, partially attributable to the reliance on non-commodity crops, which are often grown in rotation and on average, tend to be lower yielding crops.